How to Grow Tiger Lilies, a Cottage Garden Favorite

 What are Tiger Lilies?

-Tiger lilies are originally from Asia, native to China, Japan and Korea where they were grown as food.
+Tiger lilies (Lilium lancifolium) are originally from Asia, native to China, Japan and Korea where they were grown as food.
 It was the bulb, not the flower that was eaten.
 They were introduced in Europe first in the 17th century but didn’t catch on.
 They were re-introduced in the early 19th century where they quickly made themselves at home in cottage gardens.
 It wasn’t long before they had made their way across the ocean to North America where they spread across the continent with the settlers who braved the wilds of the West.
 Thanks to the plants’ adaptability, they have naturalized throughout much of the Northeast.

 Tiger lilies are a natural fit in the cottage garden.
 They are hardy through zone 3, are easy to grow and propagate readily either from bulbits or division.
 They are tall, reaching a height of 3 to 4 feet.
 The plants flower profusely, producing up to a dozen blossoms on each plant ranging in color from yellow to orange to red and even pink.
-There is a new cultivar that has double flowers that also come in the same colors.

 Plant Tiger Lilies in a Bed by Themselves

 It is not recommended that you grow tiger lilies in the same bed as other kinds of lilies.
 The hardiness which makes them such a good fit in the cottage garden makes them a danger to other lilies.
 Tiger lilies are immune to most viruses and diseases that plague lilies, especially the deadly mosaic virus.
-In the garden they act like a Typhoid Mary, spreading viruses and diseases to which they are immune to other types of lilies.
-So grow your tiger lilies in a bed that contains no other kinds of lilies and allow them to be a star on their own!
+In the garden they act like a Typhoid Mary, spreading the viruses and diseases to which they are immune to other types of lilies.
+So grow your tiger lilies in a bed that contains no other kinds of lilies and allow them to be a star on their own.

 How to Grow Tiger Lilies